 The NECSD is offering this form as a notice to opt-out of such releases for your student(s).
+This form must be completed each school year to opt-out.
 Parents or guardians who do not wish to opt-out do not need to take any further action at this time.